 Another thing the developers have added which also adds to the difficulty of the game is no manual saves – the game is all autosaved.
 This means that one wrong move or one slight overlook and there is no going back on this particular playthrough.
 If you quit quickly and reload just after someone has died then you will be greeted with the moment they died once again – there is no cheating death in Symmetry.
 From what I’ve gathered – from people better at it than me, you can beat the game in around 2-3 hours so I’m not that far off as I usually get to around 70-80 minutes and then I die but I am determined to see the ending one day!

-Graphically, the game looks great with the colourful yet minimalistic style.
+Graphically, Symmetry looks great with a colourful yet minimalistic style.
 Even just the various tones of white for the snow really helps to makes the environment a lot more interesting and layered.
 One thing I had an issue with though was the font sizes – There have been a few games with this recently and I don’t know if it’s the PS4 Pro and the Supersampling, as it may be scaling the fonts incorrectly if the game thinks you’re on a 4k TV when you’re not, but the font is pretty small and easy to misread from a normal viewing distance.

 My first playthrough – no commentary:

-Symmetry is a very unforgiving and hard survival game which will have you screaming at the TV when you accidentally send someone to their death.
-It’s very addictive with it’s an interesting story and solid gameplay which always leaves you with a “one more try” attitude once you inevitably die.
+Symmetry is a very unforgiving and hard survival game that will have you screaming at the TV when you accidentally send someone to their death.
+It’s very addictive with its interesting story and solid gameplay which always leaves you with a “one more try” attitude once you inevitably die.
 If you like survival games or micro-management ones like This War of Mine, then I can’t recommend it enough.
 There is enough here to challenge anyone and even though the gameplay is a bit repetitive, your experiences from one game to the next won’t be.